kessie2862/Task-Manager-Backend/README.md

 In order to run this project you need:

-- A basic understanding of Python, Django, Django REST framework, how to test APIs using Postman(or other tools) and Git.
+- A basic understanding of Python, Django, and Django REST framework, as well as how to test APIs using Postman(or other tools), a code editor(VS Code recommended), and Git.
 - python >= 3.10.0
 - Django==5.0.7
 - pip